 To simulate the scenario where the experimental permeability of a new polymer for only one gas has been measured and one wants to evaluate the gas selectivity of the polymer without experimentally measuring the gas permeability of the other gases, we examined specifically the performance of CO2 permeability in predicting whether the polymer is above the Robeson 2008 upper bound for CO2/CH4 and CO2/N2.
-This is similar to the situation where the permeability of CO2 has been experimentally measured and one needs primary insight into the CO2/CH4 and CO2/N2 selectivity.
-The accuracy, precision and recall scores for the BLR and ERT prediction of CO2/CH4 and CO2/N2 selectivity using only CO2 permeability are shown in Table 6.
-The ERT model outperformed the BLR model for both the selectivity of CO2/CH4 and CO2/CH4 and cO2/CH4 are both 0.00, which indicates that according to the BLR model, all polymers in the test set are "negative".
-The ERT model, on the other hand, yields robust prediction scores for both the CO2/CH4 and CO2/N2 selectivity is moderate.
+The accuracy, precision and recall scores for the BLR and ERT prediction of CO2/CH4 and CO2/N2 selectivity using only CO2 permeability are shown in Table 7.
+The ERT model outperformed the BLR model for both the selectivity of CO2/CH4 and CO2/N2 in the "sparse feature" case.
+It should be noted that for the BLR model, the recall scores are very low, and the precision and recall for CO2/CH4 are both 0.00, which indicates that according to the BLR model, all polymers in the test set are "negative".
+The ERT model, on the other hand, yields robust prediction scores for both the CO2/CH4 and CO2/N2 selectivity, except that the recall score for CO2/CH4 selectivity is moderate.
 The reason for the ERT model in outperforming the BLR model in the "sparse feature" case might be that the linear BLR model learned a stricter relationship between the pairwise gas permeability from the Polymer Gas Separation Membrane Database.
 This enabled accurate prediction of gas permeability in the "dense feature" case, however limited the generalizability of the model in the "sparse feature" case.

 It should be noted that the ERT model is not deterministic and might give slightly varied results from different runs if different random seeds are used.
 In this study, we built the ERT model using the combination of 100 decision trees, which reduced the probability of high variance in the predictions.
-In addition, parallel ERT tests with different random seeds were performed and the results with "sparse feature" were close.
-Thus, we believe that the ERT model is robust in predicting the $CO_2/CH_4$ and $CO_2/N_2$ selectivity from the permeability of $CO_2$ .
-We suggest here that once the permeability of CO2 for some polymer has been measured, researchers can quantitatively estimate the permeability of N2 and CH4 to gain primary insight on the CO2/CH4 and CO2/N2 selectivity of that polymer using the ERT model.
-Similarly, if only one gas pair $(CO_2/CH_4 \text{ or } CO_2/N_2)$ is tested, this method is of high predictive value for the other gas pair.
+In addition, parallel ERT tests with different random seeds were performed and the RMSE across the ERT models with different seeds with "sparse feature" were smaller than 0.02.
+Thus, we believe that the ERT model is robust in predicting the CO_2/CH_4 and CO_2/N_2 selectivity from the permeability of CO_2 .
+We suggest here that once the permeability of CO_2 for some polymer has been measured, researchers can quantitatively estimate the permeability of N2 and CH4 to gain primary insight on the CO2/CH4 and CO2/N2 selectivity of that polymer using the ERT model.
+Similarly, if only one gas pair (CO2/CH4 or CO2/N2) is tested, this method is of high predictive value for the other gas pair.
 This may save time for future work, because less experiments will be needed to screen the potential performance of new materials, but it may be particularly helpful also in the evaluation of existing materials outside the application field for which they were originally developed.
-For instance.
-Many polymers were studied for carbon capture from flue gas, where CO2/N2 separation is relevant, but they may be equally interesting for the strongly emerging new application field of biogas upgrading, where CO2/CH4 separation is important.
+For instance, many polymers were studied for carbon capture from flue gas, where CO2/N2 separation is relevant, but they may be equally interesting for the strongly emerging new application field of biogas upgrading, where CO2/CH4 separation is important.

-Table 6 Accuracy, precision, and recall score for the BLR and ERT model in predicting the polymers with gas selectivity above the 2008 Robeson upper bound using only the permeability of $CO_2$ , the "sparse feature".
+Table 7 Accuracy, precision, and recall score for the BLR and ERT model in predicting the polymers with gas selectivity above the 2008 Robeson upper bound using only the permeability of CO2, the "sparse feature": the accuracy, precision and recall scores are in the range of 0-1, where the closer a number is to 1, the better the model.